CLFP Committees

 Environmental Committee

-Food Safety, Nutrition, & Labeling Committee
+Food Safety, Nutrition & Labeling Committee

 Actively monitors, and when appropriate, works with the CLFP Legislative Affairs Committee to engage on federal and state legislation and regulations pertaining to food safety and labeling.
 Provides timely issue updates to the CLFP membership.
 Also, provides educational resources as well as tools and guidance to the CLFP membership on enhancing supply chain safety, complying with food labeling standards, and instituting best practices for handling product recalls.
+The committee’s objective is to ensure that regulatory agencies use sound science when reviewing public health risks and avoid unnecessary product labeling requirements.

 Labor & Employment Committee

+This committee tracks labor regulations, worker health and safety, and workers’ compensation.
+The committee promotes sharing of worker safety best practices programs.
 Actively monitors and provides timely updates to the CLFP membership on state regulations relating to employee hours, wages and benefits, worker health and safety, and workers’ compensation.
 Discusses benchmarking activities and how it relates to improving CLFP member companies’ workforce.
 Also, responsible for providing resources, tools, educational opportunities and guidance to the CLFP membership on best practices for workers’ safety.

 Legislative Affairs Committee

+The most important function of CLFP is to effectively represent the interests of food processors at all levels of state government.
+The committee works with staff to set legislative priorities, evaluate bills proposed in the Legislature, and identify potential coalition partners.
+The committee also helps to coordinate CLFP’s annual Capitol Day and ensures that CLFP has clear and consistent policy messages.
 Responsible for developing recommendations on legislative policies for presentation to the CLFP Board of Directors.
 Consults with other CLFP committees as needed and advises the staff on specific legislative issues and, as appropriate, analyzes and recommends industry positions.
 Recommends proactive public policy initiatives as well as promotes appropriate political involvement and action on the part of CLFP members.
 Develops outreach initiatives that facilitate the education of elected officials and regulators about the food processing industry in California.

 Tomato Processing Research Committee